 When you’re visiting Edinburgh, you’ll find plenty of world cuisine to try.
 But no trip here is complete without a taste of traditional Scottish food!
 There are plenty of unique dishes to try in Edinburgh.
 We’ve got a few of the highlights for you.

 Scotland is renowned for its cheeses, and you’ll find cheese shops like IJ Mellis across the city.
-Or why not enjoy a cheeseboard in our bistro?
+Or why not enjoy a cheeseboard?
 With cheese such as Isle of Mull cheddar and Blue Murder (from Tain), you’re guaranteed an authentic taste of Scotland.

 Its name may be a little odd, but when it comes to Scottish cuisine, this Scottish soup is up there at the top of the list!
 When you’re visiting Edinburgh, you must try Cullen Skink.
 This soup originates from the town of Cullen in Moray.
 With undyed smoked haddock, potatoes and onions, it’s simply delicious.
 Find it on menus across the city, where it often features as the ‘Soup of the Day’.